-> As Jamison said, because of bipolar disorder, she felt more and more profoundly.
+As Jamison said, because of bipolar disorder, she felt more and more profoundly.
 Because she experienced all the winter days, she could also appreciate spring.
 Because death is like tights, she understands life better.
-The meaning of, because I have seen the goodness and ugliness in human nature, so I gradually understand the value of care, understanding and open-mindedness.
+The meaning, because I have seen the goodness and ugliness in human nature, I gradually understand the value of care, understanding, and open-mindedness.
 She has lived with bipolar disorder for 30 years.
 No matter what happens, she is always optimistic.
 I believe that her optimism has saved her a lot.

-> If you are interested in psychology and mental illness, then this is your first-hand information for understanding patients.
+If you are interested in psychology and mental illness, then this is your first-hand information for understanding patients.

 If you love to read novels or have a desire for prying eyes, then this is ups and downs, vivid and emotional private diary.

 I’m very fortunate to read this book and understand why autistic children can’t talk while looking at us: visual information is a kind of interference for me.
 If I look at you, I will stare at you and completely forget what I want to say. what.
 I am also very glad that I have not said to the big boy: look me in the eye.

 He didn't look at me to speak, it doesn't mean that he was staring at something he shouldn't look at or had other shameful thoughts, it was just the way he spoke, he was just different from many people.
 I also have no right to ask him to talk to me in a way I think is comfortable, and make him uncomfortable.